Is Sunflower Oil Healthy? Nutrition Facts, Safety, and What to Eat Instead

 Researchers think that humans naturally evolved to consume an equal ratio of these fats, but today, many people now consume 20 times higher levels of omega-6 than omega-3 fats [*].

 Ukraine and Russia are, by far, the largest producers of sunflower oil, but sunflower oil is produced in many other countries such as Argentina, China, Turkey, Hungary and the United States [*].

-Sunflower oil shares a similarly low carbon footprint with Cultured Oil, setting them apart from most vegetable oils in terms of their impact on greenhouse gas emissions.
-However, sunflower oil's land and water footprint is about 10 times larger than Cultured Oil.
+Sunflower oil shares a similarly low carbon footprint with Zero Acre oil, setting them apart from most vegetable oils in terms of their impact on greenhouse gas emissions.
+However, sunflower oil's land and water footprint is about 10 times larger than Zero Acre oil.

 In fact, sunflower oil is the least efficient among all major food crops globally (with at least 10 million tonnes produced) [*].
 Vegetable oils, including sunflower oil, make up three of the top five most land-intensive crops, meaning they require a significant amount of land just to produce one kilogram of food, with some needing 3 to 50 times more land per kilogram compared to most other crops [*,*,*].

 According to the National Sunflower Association, sunflowers are primarily grown for their oil content [*].
 However, the starchy leftovers from pressing sunflower seeds are commonly used in feedlot animal diets [*].